asubowo/infinity-gauntlet-groupme/README.md

 1) Ensure you are the admin of your group
 2) Deploy this to your Heroku instance, and add the appropriate environment variables to your instance vars.
 3) Sit back, and run '/snap'.
 Keep in mind that anyone can call this command at any time.
 Yes, the code is /that/ lazy.
-But this was only created as a primer and introduction to JS.
+But this was only created as a primer and introduction to JS and automatic deployments to a Heroku instance.
+Pardon the sheer amount of commits.